Academic Research and Lecturing

 Research and Expertise

 Sarah is an experienced historical researcher, and has carried out research in various countries and in many different archives and libraries.
 Specialising in the history of the Second World War, she spent the duration of her PhD working at the world-renowned Department of War Studies at King’s College London.
 Situated in the School of Security Studies at King’s, the DWS is one of the only academic departments in the world to focus on understanding the realm of conflict, security and international politics, and forms the largest community of scholars in the world dedicated to producing world-leading research in war studies.
-Sarah has been fortunate to study within this community, utilising intersectional methodology and receiving inter-disciplinary input from a wonderful international community of scholars of the Second World War.
+Sarah has been fortunate to study within this community, utilising intersectional methodology and receiving inter-disciplinary input from an international community of scholars of the Second World War.
 Sarah has spent time researching in British archives such as the National Archives at Kew, the Imperial War Museum, the National Maritime Museum, the National Museum of the Royal Navy, the RAF Medmenham Archive, the Bletchley Park archives and the British Library.
 In the United States, she has carried out research at the National Archives and Records Administration (NARA) in Washington D.C., Naval History and Heritage Command, the National Cryptologic Museum and the Library of Congress, as well as various other archives and libraries throughout the country.
 These included working out of the University of Hawai’i at Manoa, where she used the Hawai’i State Archives, the Honolulu Public Library and Newspaper Archives, Pearl Harbor and the UH’s impressive War Depository to carry out research on the women of Hawai’i during the Second World War.

 Sarah specialises in recovering the often-forgotten history of women during times of war.
 This can be a very difficult task for a variety of methodological reasons, and as such Sarah has developed a novel approach, using intersectional methodology (a mixture of military, intelligence, cultural and social history and anthropology approaches), which often involves looking for less obviously available primary sources.
 These can range from diaries and oral history interviews to photographs, newspaper articles and personal reminiscence and testimony from veterans.
 Sarah believes very strongly in the recovery of women’s war history, and has focused on the contributions of those who tend to be especially missing from the historical record - women in the Allied military services working in intelligence and communications.
 She has studied extensively the Women’s Auxiliary Air Force (Royal Air Force), the Women’s Royal Naval Service (Royal Navy), the Auxiliary Territorial Service (British Army), the Women Accepted for Voluntary Emergency Service (US Navy), the Women’s Army Corps (US Army) and the Women’s Air Raid Defense Service in Hawai’i.